Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/analytics_restore_backup/guide.en-gb.md

 ### Step 4: Configure the target service

-As seen before, when restoring a backup, you create a new separate analytics service on which the backup data will be imported.
+As seen before, when restoring a backup, you create a new separate Analytics service on which the backup data will be imported.
 You are able to configure this new service as you wish.

 #### Immutable options